ManhTrinhNguyen/Kubernetes/README.md

 **ConigMap and Secrect**
 ```
+  So Pod Communicate with each other using Service .
+So my App will have database endpoint let's say MongoDB service that uses to communicate with DB but where do I configure DB URL .
+Usually I would do it in Application properties files , or inside of built Image of Application .
+For example if the endpoint of the service name changed.
+The solution for that is ConfigMap .

   ConfigMap:
     - External configuration of the Application
       - Usually contain configuration data like URLs of database or some other services that you use